mohamed-ragy/date-picker/readme.md

 ### picker.focus()

 - **What it does**:
   Opens the picker and focuses the root element.
   Use this if you want to open the picker programmatically.
+  Once opened programmatically, the picker will remain open until you call `blur()` manually or the user clicks the **Apply** button.

 ---